UPPMAX/programming_formalisms/docs/deployment/deploy.md

         - and with as empty as possible environment
 - What about  Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

 !!!
-Discussion "Where do you run your program?"
+Discussion "Discussion: Where do you run your program?"

     - From a terminal?
     - On different computers?
     - On a cluster?

 !!!
-Discussion "One-time usage towards distributed package"
+Discussion "Discussion: One-time usage towards distributed package"

     - Have others used your code?
     - Did you plan it from beginning?